Washing Merino Wool: How to Keep Baby Clothes Beautiful and Soft

 Fabric softener used

-If you notice that it has shrunk, try to gently reshape the garment when it is damp.
+If you notice it has shrunk, try gently reshaping the garment while it's damp.
 Unfortunately, major damage is often irreparable.

 -